open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

 will assist users in transitioning to the stable HTTP semantic conventions.
 We plan to use a similar migration plan when stabilizing other semantic conventions.

-Specifically, when existing HTTP instrumentations published by OpenTelemetry are upgraded to the stable HTTP semantic conventions, they:
+Specifically, when existing HTTP instrumentations published by OpenTelemetry are updated to the stable HTTP semantic conventions, they:
 - Need to introduce an environment variable `OTEL_SEMCONV_STABILITY_OPT_IN` in their existing major version, which accepts:
   - `http` - emit the stable HTTP and networking conventions, and stop